1926–27 Divisione Nazionale: The Viareggio Charter

 In 1926 the ”Viareggio Charter” submitted the Italian football's organization to the fascist regime.
-The Northern League was disbanded and it was substituted by the Higher Divisions Directory, an authority appointed by the fascists.
+The Northern League was disbanded and it was replaced by the fascist regime appointed Higher Divisions Directory.
 Three clubs from Southern Italy were added to the original sixteen-clubs championship to make it a national league.
 The 20th club had been chosen by a special qualification between the relegated clubs of the Northern League which was won by US Alessandria.